atenash/Machine-Learning-A-Z/README.md

    Regression models (both linear and non-linear) are used for predicting a real value.
 Let's have a look at simple linear regression equation.

+   ## Simple Linear Regression
    ![Regression Equation](https://miro.medium.com/v2/resize:fit:1400/format:webp/1*GSAcN9G7stUJQbuOhu0HEg.png)

    We will look at the parts of this equation one by one.
 So on the left, we have our dependent variable, which we're trying to predict.
    On the right, we have our independent variable, which is the predictor.
-Here we have b0, which is the constant, and b1 is the slope coefficient.
+Here we have b0 which is the constant(intercept), and b1 is the slope coefficient.

    ###### Simple Linear Regression
      from sklearn.linear_model import LinearRegression